| Written by Mark Buzinkay

 Once you have gathered data about the existing process, it is time to examine it to determine bottlenecks and inefficiencies.
 Analyse process performance to comprehend pain points and specify/validate root causes.
 To be able to do the best analysis, you need to have the most accurate and precise data.

-It is critical to formulating results based on data.
-But having the measurements is only as valuable as the company's capacity to interpret them.
+It is critical to formulate results based on data.
+However, having the measurements is only as valuable as the company's capacity to interpret them.
 The ultimate objective is to provide actionable insights to push process improvement (learn more about asset tracking with RFID).

-One good way to get going is to start by locating the inefficiency.
-Then, after you've outlined the process, you can ask questions / make observations to define which part of the process is inefficient and needs modification.
+One good way to start is to locate the inefficiency.
+Then, after you've outlined the process, you can ask questions or make observations to define which part is inefficient and needs modification.

 Here are some methods to assess inefficiency (besides Six Sigma, TQM, PDCA and others):

-Ask your team: One of the easiest and most "efficient" ways to pinpoint inefficiencies within your business is by asking your colleagues.
-Most of the time, people know precisely which processes are weak and the effect these are having.
+Ask your team: One of the easiest and most "efficient" ways to pinpoint inefficiencies within your business is to ask your colleagues.
+Most of the time, people know precisely which processes are weak and what effect they are having.

 Cause and Effect Analysis: A problem-solving approach where you can sketch the likely causes of a problem.
 We suggest the following: Begin by writing the issue on the left side of the paper.
 Next, sketch a straight line to the right side of the document and draw several diagonal lines extending above and below the horizontal line with all potential causes of the issue.
 From these diagonal lines of potential causes, draw small horizontal lines with all the possible causes of the problem related to each factor.